magda-io/magda/doc/building-and-running.md

 You can also run the same command in an individual component's directory (i.e. `magda-whatever/`) to build just that component.

-To run a built component, run:
+To run a built component, run the following in a component directory:

 ```bash
 npm start